PipableAI/pipable-open-source/pipableAI/README.md

-# Pipable 🚀
+# PipableAI 🚀

 ## About

-Pipable is a Python package that simplifies the process of querying a database.
+PipableAI is a Python package that simplifies the process of querying a database.
 It provides a high-level interface for connecting to a remote database server, generating and executing natural language-based data search queries mapped to database queries using a language model.

 ## Current Features